 Some of the best travel cameras on the market now have IBIS (in-body stabilization) but that doesnt mean bodies without IBIS are any less better as cameras.

-Action cameras have only recently introduced the concept of in body stabilisation, most notably is the legendary GoPro, who revolutionized the way people took photos and captured footage on their adrenaline fuelled adventures.
+Action cameras have only recently introduced the concept of in-body stabilisation, most notably is the legendary GoPro who revolutionized the way people took photos when doing crazy stuff.

 The latest GoPro Hero 9 is a perfect example of how a tiny action camera shooting in high quality footage can stabilise a video even when being moved around and shaken!